Parched farms, cancelled classes: Extreme heat scorches South-east Asia

 “To tackle the heat, do not expose yourself under the hot sun in the afternoon, especially in outdoor areas, stay away from rivers and waterfall areas due to sudden water surge from heavy rainfall,” said Malaysia’s Meteorological Department deputy director-general Mohd Hisham Anip.

-Malaysian business owner Suzanna Said, 49, said residents in her area in Langkawi had to endure temperatures as high as 39 deg C the past week.
+Malaysian business owner Suzanna Said, 49, said residents in her area in Langkawi had to endure temperatures as high as 39 deg C in the past week.

 “Due to the hot spell, we have also had bush fires.
 Luckily for me, my homestay business was not impacted because of repeat customers,” she said.

-Over in Thailand, the authorities said on April 1 that temperatures could reach 43-44.5 deg C in the coming month, with some occasional relief due to summer storms.
+Over in Thailand, the authorities said on April 1 that temperatures could reach 43 deg C to 44.5 deg C in the coming month, with some occasional relief due to summer storms.
 Still, the Thai Meteorological Department warned people to expect temperatures to be about 30 per cent higher than normal.

 The extreme weather is also affecting farmers in the region, as scorching temperatures and dwindling water supplies parched large swathes of farmland.